Cheapest Homeowners Insurance: Affordable Quotes & Companies in 2026

 6. 6

 Your coverage needs and insurance rates change over time.
-Review your policy each year, especially after major renovations or when your area sees construction cost increases.
-This is also the right time to get fresh quotes from other insurers; loyalty doesn't always pay in insurance.
+We recommend that you review your policy each year, especially after major renovations or when local construction costs rise.
+This is also the right time to get fresh quotes from other insurers — loyalty doesn't always produce savings in insurance, and rate increases after a claim can be an opportunity to switch.

 What Is the Cheapest Home Insurance for You?